mongodb/mongo-java-driver/driver-core/src/test/resources/transactions/README.rst

   - ``skipReason``: Optional, string describing why this test should be skipped.

-  - ``useMultipleMongoses``: Optional, boolean.
-If true and this test is running against a sharded cluster, intialize the MongoClient for this test with multiple mongos seed addresses.
+  - ``useMultipleMongoses`` (optional): If ``true``, the MongoClient for this test should be initialized with multiple mongos seed addresses.
+If ``false`` or omitted, only a single mongos address should be specified.
+This field has no effect for non-sharded topologies.

   - ``clientOptions``: Optional, parameters to pass to MongoClient().

   - ``failPoint``: Optional, a server failpoint to enable expressed as the configureFailPoint command to run on the admin database.
+This option and ``useMultipleMongoses: true`` are mutually exclusive.

   - ``sessionOptions``: Optional, parameters to pass to MongoClient.startSession().